chrisdone-archive/haskell-style-guide/README.md

 ## Indentation

 Indent two spaces.
 No tabs.
+Four spaces is also okay, but make sure to configure it in your editor so that it's enforced consistently.

 ## Line length